IreneG5/spss_online/README.md

 The lessons in the course were referring to a PayPal API signal that was no longer valid.
 I had to do a lot of research to be able to properly read and process the signal.
-I did run many manual tests by buying products through the sandbox and encounter many difficulties such as the Paypal site not rendering properly sometimes, the signal being delayed and duplicated, the sandbox accounts being deactivated, etc.
+I ran many manual tests by buying products through the sandbox and encountered many difficulties such as the Paypal site not rendering properly sometimes, the signal being delayed and duplicated, the sandbox accounts being deactivated, etc.